Best Hiking Sandals of 2020: Complete Reviews with Comparisons

 And, although they almost always feature some sort of ankle and arch support systems, you will feel less constrained than when wearing a pair of hiking boots or shoes.
 Still, using hiking sandals on very rocky terrain is not recommended.

 They’re most comfortable and safe to wear on urban streets, easy trails, watery terrain, and even ground slopes.
 In addition, the cooling factor remains an important feature.
+You can also wear sandals with socks.

 If you’re still unclear about why Keen’s Newport H2 sandals are the best hiking sandals, here’s a quick recap.
 They’re bulky, lightweight, flexible, quick-drying, and confident on any type of terrain.
 Also, for a closed-toe design, they feature more than enough ventilation, such that you barely notice the protective rubber cap.